Solo-braider tutorial for the Nun’s letterbraid

 I’m afraid the topic isn’t something I can teach in a video or blog-post.
 The braid itself I could teach, it’s similar to the one in this post, except omitting the thumb loop, and one of the loop transfers on each hand… So only three loop transfers per hand instead of four.
 But the concept of pickup patterning – planning and following charts for purposeful color-changes to effect patterns – is not something I can teach here.
 In the workshop it required a lot of demoing and individual attention with each student…

-But since then I’ve changed my mind about not teaching any more about pickup patterning on this blog.
-See my more recent posts starting with Pick-up 101.
+But in the last year I changed my mind about not teaching any more about pickup patterning on this blog.
+See my recent series of posts starting with Pick-up 101.

 • Thank you for your answer!
 I asked mainly because I would really like to make some of the 8-loop letterbraids with the patterns as shown in this photo. https://goo.gl/images/h4zPkS I’m especially interested in the green and white one on the left.
 Is there some way that a chart could be made and followed?